osp/osp.work.medor.www/README.md

 ### once you've launched the venv, you're able to get all the project dependencies/requirements through pip;
 pip install -r requirements.txt
+### do it each time you receive an error at next step!

 ### then, in the folder medor, copy the local_settings.example.py file onto local_settings.py
 cd medor